Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 monitoring certificate issuance in CT requires downloading the entire contents of all logs, which is several terabytes of data at minimum.

-The fundamental purpose for publishing TLS certificates is to allow site operators to identify and revoke those certificates which are mis-issued.
+One of the primary motivations for publishing TLS certificates is to allow site operators to identify and revoke those certificates which are mis-issued.
 However, revocation systems have historically been plagued by a requirement to "fail open".
 That is, revocation checks would stop being enforced in certain (often, easily engineered) scenarios.
-For example, if the server didn't proactively offer proof of non-revocation or if a third-party service was inaccessible for too long, this might cause revocation checks to be disabled.
-One promising exception to this general principle, OCSP Must-Staple {{?RFC7633}}, has unfortunately been the victim of waning support for OCSP by Certificate Authorities.
+For example, clients using OCSP must typically fail open in the event the OCSP server is unreachable.
+Alternatives like OCSP Must-Staple {{?RFC7633}} were designed to close this loophole, but have been stymied by lack of support in popular web servers.

+More recent alternatives like CRLSets {{CRLSets}}, CRLite {{CRLite}} and Clubcards {{Clubcards}} provide fail-closed revocation checks to clients, but are unstandardized, rely on trusting the server operator (who is typically a client vendor, rather than a CA) and offer limited transparency properties.

 This motivates a need for a new system of publishing certificates that's resistant to collusion and dramatically more efficient to operate, and a need